carbon-language/carbon-lang/docs/design/README.md

 L-values have storage and a stable address.
 They may be modified, assuming their type is not [`const`](#const).

 R-values may not have dedicated storage.
-This means they can not be modified and their address generally cannot be taken.
+This means they cannot be modified and their address generally cannot be taken.
 R-values are broken down into three kinds, called _value phases_: